- Military Life Cycle

 Develop and maintain healthy habits

-Eating healthy usually requires developing new dietary habits, but that doesn’t have to happen overnight.
+Healthy eating usually requires developing new dietary habits, but that doesn’t have to happen overnight.
 Small changes over time can make a big difference.
 You might begin with some of these suggestions:

 - Choose whole grains.
 Whole grains are packed with protein, fiber, antioxidants, vitamins and minerals.
 Whenever possible, eat whole grains like brown rice and whole wheat over refined grains like white bread, pasta and anything made with bleached flour.
+Whole grains don’t have to break the bank.
+Oats, brown rice and whole-grain millet are economic options.

 - Snack on fruits and vegetables.
 Fruits and vegetables are an excellent source of vitamins and minerals, and their high fiber content can help you maintain a healthy gut.
 Replace high fat, high sodium snacks such as chips or roasted peanuts with sliced carrots or an apple.